GitMuslim/GDNativeSConstruct/README.md

 # GDNativeSConstruct
-This is an SConstruct file with ability to build gdnative for: (Windows, Linux, OSX, Android) on Linux host

-Haven't tested other platforms
+This is an SConstruct file with ability to build gdnative for: (Windows, Linux, OSX, Android) on a Linux PC Haven't tested other platforms